keptn/lifecycle-toolkit/docs/blog/posts/multi-stage-delivery-using-gitops.md

 In addition to that, the `traceParent` property is set to the span ID of the `promotion` phase of the deployment in `dev`.

-Once the PR is merged, Keptn will take care of deploying the new version in the `prod` stage, and eventually we will see the deployment trace for that stage in Jaeger as well:
+Once the PR is merged, Keptn deploys the new version in the `prod` stage, and eventually we will see the deployment trace for that stage in Jaeger as well: